 790 calories, 56 g fat, 11 g saturated fat, 1 g trans fat, 2,020 mg sodium, 26 g carbs, 6 g fiber, 7 g sugar, 49 g protein (includes dressing)

 Nearly half of the fat on this salad comes from the dressing.
 To nix a fair portion of the fat from this order, ask for the dressing on the side and then dip your fork in it before you load it up with lettuce and protein.
 (A strategy dubbed the 'Fork Dip' method.)
 This way, you get a little taste of the creamy stuff you crave without going overboard.
-For even more ways to shave off unnecessary calories and fat from your restaurant order, check out these 35 Tips for Being Healthy at Restaurants.
+For even more ways to shave off unnecessary calories and fat from your restaurant order, check out these tips for eating healthy at restaurants.

 Romano's Macaroni Grill Parmesan Crusted Chicken Salad